shaeHansen/cmi-workshops/docs/qiita-16S-analysis.rst

 Analysis of Closed Reference Process
 ------------------------------------

-To create an analysis, select "Create new analysis" from the top menu.
+To create an analysis, hover over "Analysis" on the top menu and select "Create new analysis" from the drop down menu.

 This will take you to a list of studies with samples available to you for analysis, divided between your studies and publicly available studies ("Public Studies").